philipturner/molecular-renderer/Documentation/MRSimulation.md

 The plain-text format is designed to be easy to parse from a Python script.
 It is slower and consumes more memory than the binary format.
 You may also face performance issues, as Python is not a fast language[^1].
 Nonetheless, this greatly reduces the barrier to usability.

 The plain-text format is based on YAML, and arranges characters in a way that maximizes compression ratio during ZIP compression.
 After serializing the MD trajectory to a text file, run an external archiver application to transform it into a `.zip`.
 This reduces file size when sharing over the internet or storing on disk.
 More efficient techniques can serialize chunks of the text one-by-one using the Python `zlib` library.
-Only if Python had multithreading...
+If Python had multithreading, you could serialize all the chunks in parallel.

 In the binary format, each atom's element ID and flags are stored per-frame.
 99% of the time, these will never change, and the compressor ignores them.
 The plain-text format doesn't allow flags to change per frame.
 Technically they can change per frame cluster, although that is ill-advised.